systori/systori/README.md

 ## Systori

-Systori is a suite of tools for craftsmen to create project estimates, to manage those projects, and to generate invoices.
+Systori is a relly useful suite of tools for craftsmen to create project estimates, to manage those projects, and to generate invoices.

 Server side is written in [Python](https://www.python.org/) using the [Django framework](https://www.djangoproject.com/) with [PostgreSQL](http://www.postgresql.org/) as the backing database.